‘Friends’ Star Matthew Perry Selling Swanky Los Angeles Penthouse For $35 Million Amid Reported Health Issues

 Matthew Perry is looking to unload his amazing penthouse in Los Angeles.

-According to The Daily Mail, the Friends star just purchased the 9,290-square-foot full-floor condo in June of 2017 for a cool $20 million.
-The condo makes it’s home in the swanky Century building and has been named a “mansion in the sky” by the realtors who are in charge of the listing.
-The gorgeous condo has a number of cool features including a movie room, a giant outdoor terrace with 360-degree views of Los Angeles, and two wine fridges.
+According to the Daily Mail, the Friends star purchased the 9,290-square-foot full-floor condo in June of 2017 for a cool $20 million.
+The condo makes its home in the swanky Century building and has been named a “mansion in the sky” by the realtors who are in charge of the listing.
+The gorgeous condo has a number of cool features, including a movie room, a giant outdoor terrace with 360-degree views of Los Angeles, and two wine fridges.

-Additionally, the exclusive building has a number of other amenities for residents including a lap pool, botanical gardens, a movie theater, 24-hour concierge, security, and even a fitness studio.
-And a ton of other celebs have made their home in the building including Candy Spelling, Rihanna, and Paula Abdul.
-Back in 2017, the unit was originally for sale for $28.5 million but Perry snagged it for just $20 million.
-If the actor gets what he is asking for in priciest condo in Los Angeles at the moment, the actor would make $15 million off the deal.
+Additionally, the exclusive building has a number of other amenities for residents, including a lap pool, botanical gardens, a movie theater, 24-hour concierge, security, and even a fitness studio.
+And a ton of other celebs have made their home in the building, such as Candy Spelling, Rihanna, and Paula Abdul.
+Back in 2017, the unit was originally listed at $28.5 million, but Perry snagged it for just $20 million.
+If the actor gets what he is asking for in the priciest condo in Los Angeles at the moment, the actor would make $15 million off the deal.

-Greg Holcomb and Cassandra Petersen, who are both with Compass, have the listing available on their website as well as many photos of the gorgeous unit.
-And news of the apartment sale comes amid reports that Matthew’s Friends co-stars are concerned for his well-being after photographs of the actor looking “disheveled” went viral.
+Greg Holcomb and Cassandra Petersen, who are both with Compass, have the listing available on their website, as well as many photos of the gorgeous unit.
+And news of the apartment sale comes amid reports that Matthew’s Friends costars are concerned for his well-being after photographs of the actor looking “disheveled” went viral.
 As The Inquisitr recently shared, an insider close to the situation revealed that Jennifer Aniston and the rest of the cast are “desperately sad” to see Matthew in such a state of mind.
 His current state is also reportedly one of the reasons why the potential Friends reunion has not gotten off of the ground.

 Matthew Perry just listed his Los Angeles penthouse for $35 million, and it's the most expensive condo in the city — here's a look inside. https://t.co/kETZwKZx2Y